mtassia/TIAMMAt/README.md

-# TIAMMAt: Taxon-Informed Adjustment of Markov-Model Attributes
+# TIAMMAt: *Taxon-Informed Adjustment of Markov-Model Attributes*

-#### Revising domain profile HMMs using empirical datasets to capture sequence variation in non-model species and improve homologous sequence identification.
+#### TIAMMAt is a bioinformatic tool aimed at improving the representation of non-model species within Pfam domain profile HMMs.
-#### TIAMMAt is currently under manuscript revision and is undergoing updates; please contact me for further detail if you would like to use the tool before publication.
+###### *TIAMMAt is currently under manuscript revision and is undergoing updates; please contact me for further detail if you would like to use the tool before publication.*
 ---
 ### DESCRIPTION:
-_Preamble: This pipeline and it's application to immune-gene evolution is in prep for publication_
+_**Preamble: TIAMMAt and it's application to immune-gene evolution is currently in the revision process for submission**_

 In its current state, Pfam-A profile HMMs are derived of representative seed alignments encompassing curated sequences from select taxa.
-Due to taxonomic bias, domain seeds appear to reflect a heavy biomedical species bias; and, as such, standard Pfam-A domain models appear to underestimate the number of homologuos domains within non-model species transcriptome/genome datasets. **TIAMMAt** (pronounced *TEE-a-mat* or *TEE-a-maht*) aims to improve species/sequence diversity intrinsically captured within individual Pfam domain profile HMMs.
+Due to taxonomic bias, domain seeds reflect a dramatic biomedical species bias.
+As such, standard Pfam-A domain models appear to underestimate the number of homologous domains within non-model species transcriptome/genome datasets. **TIAMMAt** (pronounced *TEE-a-mat* or *TEE-a-maht*) aims to improve species/sequence diversity intrinsically represented within individual Pfam domain profile seed alignments.

 ##### The program is organized into three main blocks (detailed diagram can be seen below):
-1) Loop among amino acid datasets for best-hit motifs to the target domain(s)
+1) Loop among amino acid datasets searching for best-hit motifs to the target domain(s)
-2) Loop through each domain profile HMM for revision to capture sequence variation of homologous domains within target datasets
+2) Loop through each domain profile HMM to revise for homologous sequence variation captured in (1)
-3) Final scan among amino acid datasets for all Pfam-A entries included all revised domains
+3) Final scan of all amino acid datasets for Pfam-A entries including all revised domains

 ---
 ### DEPENDENCIES:
+Included in this repositiory:
 - `Pull_coordinates.py` (Included in this repo; requires `Python3` + `BioPython`).
 - `Select_contigs.pl` (Written by J.D.
 White; Included in this repo; requires `Perl`)
 - `Best_fit_domains.py` (Included in this repo; requires `Python3` + `re` and `sys` modules)
 - `Test_fasta.py` (Included in this repo; requires `Python3` + `BioPython`)

+Required 3rd-party software:
 - `HMMER` (Available at http://hmmer.org/; users should follow the installation instructions provided by HMMER prior to running TIAMMAt)
+- `BioPython` for `Python3` (can be installed with `pip install biopython`)

 TIAMMAt has been tested and is compatible with `HMMER` versions 3.1 and 3.3.2
-`BioPython` can be installed with `pip install biopython`

 ---
 ### USAGE:
-It's recommended that for all path arguments absolute paths be used.

 ```
+> /path/to/tiammat [options] -m [directory] -p [/path/to/Pfam-A.hmm]

 -d [directory]  Specify directory containing protein datasets [DEFAULT: pwd]
 -h              Print help
 -I [float]      Specify hmmscan/hmmsearch per-target and per-domain e-value inclusion thresholds (default: 0.01)
 -m [directory]  Specify directory containing pfam models and seeds [MANDATORY; cannot be the same directory as datasets]
 -o [string]     Set name for output directory [default: TIAMMAt_output_{MONTH}_{DAY}_{YEAR}_{TIME}]
--p [path]       Specify path to Pfam database [MANDATORY]
+-p [path]       Specify path to uncompressed Pfam database [MANDATORY]
 -R [float]      Specify hmmscan/hmmsearch per-target and per-domain e-value reporting thresholds (default: 10.0)
 -t [integer]    Specify number of threads for hmmscan and hmmsearch
 ```